AndrewClarke/Allens-Interval-Algebra/README.md

     intersects! = fills!    | overlaps!
     excludes!   = before!   | meets!

+An important point about the several of these is that they don't care about the ordering of the args.
+For example, x.before?(y) is asking only if x is before y.
+However, x.before!(y) is asking whether either is before the other (ie no overlap).
+This is particularly important for constraints in temporal databases.
 From the book:

 > As we will see later, four of these Allen relationship categories are especially important.
-They will be discussed in later chapters, but we choose to mention them here.
 > 1. The [intersects] relationship is important because for a temporal insert transaction to be valid, its effective time period cannot intersect that of any episode for the same object which is already in the target table.
 By the same token, for a temporal update or delete transaction to be valid, the target table must already contain at least one episode for the same object whose effective time period does [intersect] the time period designated by the transaction.
 > 2. The [fills] relationship is important because violations of the temporal analog of referential integrity always involve the failure of a child time period to [fill] a parent time period.
 We will be frequently discussing this relationship from the parent side, and we would like to avoid having to say things like ".... failure of a parent time period to be filled by a child time period".
-So we will use the term "includes" as a synonym for "is filled by", i.e. as a synonym for [fills−1].
-Now we can say "..... failure of a parent time period to include a child time period".
 > 3. The [before] relationship is important because it distinguishes episodes from one another.
 Every episode of an object is non-contiguous with every other episode of the same object, and so for each pair of them, one of them must be [before] the other.
 > 4. The [meets] relationship is important because it groups versions for the same object into episodes.
 A series of versions for the same object that are all contiguous, i.e. that all [meet], fall within the same episode of that object.